adussaq/amd_ww/README.md

 |startWorkers|[*function*] Takes one argument, start_obj [*required, more information below*] and returns a **submit object**|

 ###**Submit Object** Methods###
 This object is equivilent to a **Promise** object with a few additional methods and slighly changed all/race functions.
-Please see: http://www.html5rocks.com/en/tutorials/es6/promises/#toc-async for a more full description of promises.
+Please see: <a href="http://www.html5rocks.com/en/tutorials/es6/promises/">HTML5 Rocks: Promises</a> for a more full description of promises.
 These are the methods that have been changed/added on and are essential for running the program.

 |Property|Description|
 |---------------|----------------|